nashville-software-school/nss-json-server/docs/nested-expansion.md

 This feature enhances JSON Server's `_expand` parameter to support multiple levels of resource embedding.

+## Implementation Details

+The nested expansion middleware works in two phases:
+1. **Request Phase**: It modifies the request before json-server processes it, extracting the nested parts of the expansion parameters.
+2. **Response Phase**: After json-server has processed the request and expanded the primary resources, our middleware processes the response to expand the nested resources.

 ## Basic Usage

 The standard JSON Server `_expand` parameter allows you to embed a related resource based on a foreign key: